danushkaf/web_scanner_honeypot/README.md

 # Web Scanner Honeypot
-This service will accept all `GET` calls and will emit text streaming messages in each 5 seconds.
+This service will accept all `GET` calls and will emit text streaming messages in a given interval.
+Time interval and the streaming message is configurable via environment variables in this solution.

 ## Quick Start
 ### Setting up